NURSING 7012 - Systematic Reviews of Research

 General Course Information

-Course Code NURSING 7012 Course Systematic Reviews of Research Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Face to Face weekly compulsory sessions for international students as per ESOS compliance.
-Available for Study Abroad and Exchange N Restrictions Available to MNSc students only Course Description This course is designed to enable students to understand why reviews of research are needed and their role in health care decision making, develop skills to critically evaluate different types of reviews in order to make informed decisions for changes in practice and develop skills in reviewing the research literature to enable them to undertake their own systematic review.
+Course Code NURSING 7012 Course Systematic Reviews of Research Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Face to Face weekly compulsory sessions for international students as per ESOS compliance Available for Study Abroad and Exchange N Restrictions Master of Nursing Science Course Description This course is designed to enable students to understand why reviews of research are needed and their role in health care decision making, develop skills to critically evaluate different types of reviews in order to make informed decisions for changes in practice and develop skills in reviewing the research literature to enable them to undertake their own systematic review.

 The full timetable of all activities for this course can be accessed from Course Planner.